My name is Michael

 City.
 He won the puppy class at the Westminster Kennel Club in the late 1930's.
 Old School!!
 He passed his love for the breed down to my father and I. Through

 the years I have had many Dobermans as a part of my family.
 I'm not a big time breeder or producer.
 I love the breed and occasionally have a litter.
 I wish I had more time to devote to showing and training, IPO more so.
-Something to look forward to when I retire from the U.S. Army.
 It is my goal to produce healthy, strong, well structured Dobermans from what I believe are the best bloodlines from Europe.
+I do my best to avoid the common genetic issues that plague the breed when making my selections from Europe.
 It is

 unfortunate what has happened to American Doberman lines.
 It is